AlexanderPoone/CloudProject/README.md

 Each CCTV subscribes to the master.
 Once a CCTV is removed, then the EC2 instance will be terminated, it unsubscribes from the pub/sub model.
 Real use cases include: new CCTV installed, the user adds its URL; a CCTV enters maintenance mode (unreachable), or alternatively, for energy-conserving purpose its operation hours are limited, it disconnects.

+We will implement everything in basic Python, HTML and JavaScript.
+If we have extra time, we can implement a cross-platform front end using Flutter, which compiles to Android, iOS, Linux, web and more.